Sonny Morey

-Sonny Morey (born 1945) is a former Australian rules footballer who played 213 senior games for Central District in the South Australian National Football League (SANFL) between 1964 and 1977.
-An Arrernte man, he was born at Yambah Station in the Northern Territory and removed from his family as part of the Stolen Generations.
+Sonny Morey (born 1945) is an Aboriginal Australian former Australian rules footballer.
+He played for Central District in the South Australian National Football League (SANFL).
+He was removed from his family in the Northern Territory as part of the Stolen Generations, first placed in a home in Alice Springs, and transferred to Adelaide as a young teenager.

-Early life
+Early life and education

+Sonny Morey was born in 1945 on Yambah Station in the Northern Territory of Australia, An Arrernte man, he was removed from his family as part of the Stolen Generations at the age of seven.

-Morey spent part of his childhood at St Mary’s Hostel in Alice Springs, where he lived for six years before being transferred to Adelaide in 1958.
+Morey spent part of his childhood at St Mary’s Hostel in Alice Springs, where he lived for six years before being transferred in 1958 St Francis House, a home for Aboriginal boys in the Adelaide beachside suburb of Semaphore, run by Church of England missionaries.
+With him at the home were Charlie Perkins (later an Aboriginal rights activist), Harold Thomas (who later designed the Aboriginal flag), and artist and soccer player John Kundereri Moriarty.
 His surname was changed from Gorey to Morey by authorities.

-He was fostered by Ada and Sydney Maguire and began playing junior football with Gawler Centrals, where he won under-17 and senior best-and-fairest awards.
+A year later, St Francis House closed down, and he was fostered out to a family at the age of 14.
+His foster parents were Ada and Sydney Maguire.
+He began playing junior football with Gawler Centrals, one of three clubs comprising Gawler Football Club in Gawler, South Australia.
+There he won under-17 and senior best-and-fairest awards.

 Playing career

+Morey's Australian rules football career developed with the Gawler Central Football Club in the Gawler and District Football Association.
+During his time at the club, he played alongside fellow Indigenous footballer Merv Rigney.

+Morey won Gawler Central's A Grade Best and Fairest award in 1961 and 1962.
+In 1963, he played in the club's grand final team, which was defeated by South Gawler Football Club by 15 points..

+Morey played a total of 213 senior games for Central District in the SANFL between 1964 and 1977.

-Morey made his senior debut in Central District’s inaugural SANFL season in 1964 and recorded the club’s first league kick.
+He made his senior debut in Central District's inaugural SANFL season in 1964 and recorded the club’s first league kick.

+Morey won Central's Best and Fairest award in 1970.
+He was runner-up in the 1972 Magarey Medal and received both Central District and SANFL player life memberships.

 He became the first Central District player to reach 200 games in 1976.
 He retired the following year, finishing with 213 appearances and 28 goals.

-Morey won Central’s Best and Fairest award in 1970.
-He was runner-up in the 1972 Magarey Medal and received both Central District and SANFL player life memberships.
 During his career, he represented South Australia in four interstate matches.